BlackApple62/SDRSharp-Magic-Eye-Plugin/README.md

 The files in this zip archive will add an old-style "Magic Eye", or else "Cat's Eye" to SDR# software (www.airspy.com).<br>Please follow the instructions in the text file MagicLine.txt<br>
 An analog-style SNR Meter has also been implemented.<br>
-This Plugin, is compiled for 32bit platform, with .NET Framework version 4.6.<br>Will probably not run on SDR# versions older than r1362 (14 Sept 2015)
+This Plugin is compiled for SDR# 32bit, with .NET Framework version 4.6.<br>Will probably not run on SDR# versions older than r1362 (14 Sept 2015)

 Releases downloads: https://github.com/BlackApple62/SDRSharp-Magic-Eye-Plugin/releases